ironboundpotato/elena-console/README.md

 | Deceptive  | REFUSED | Blocks execution |
 | Ambiguous  | CLARIFICATION_REQUIRED | Pauses execution |

-This demonstrates a governance-first execution model where all actions are gated prior to runtime.
+This enforces a governance-first execution model where no action is allowed without prior approval.

 # elena-console